nickjj/dotfiles/README.md

 remotely](https://github.com/nickjj/dotfiles/commits/master/).
 Neither command
 modifies your git tree.

+There's also `./install --update` which will only pull in the latest remote changes but exit out early before any other actions occur.
+This could be handy to pull in and review any changes before they run against your system.

 You can also run `LOCAL=1 ./install` to re-run the install script without pulling updates from this repo.
 That can be handy for testing your changes locally or to prevent new updates from being pulled.